-- Carefully place the spare wheel onto spare wheel carrier ®.
+Carefully place the spare wheel onto spare wheel carrier (2).
 The spare wheel is heavy.
-When you place the spare wheel onto spare wheel carrier ®, the center of gravity changes due to the weight of the wheel.
-The spare wheel may slip down or tip over. - Slide the pump lever for the jack into sleeve on on spare wheel carrier 4. - Raise spare wheel carrier (4) with the pump lever and attach right-hand safety hook (3). - Slightly raise spare wheel carrier (a) and attach left-hand safety hook (3). - ▶ Pull the pump lever out of sleeve 5. - Using the lug wrench, tighten safety hook bolts (3) by turning them clockwise. - Replace and engage covers 1. - Close the rear-end doors.
+When you place the spare wheel onto spare wheel carrier (2), the center of gravity changes due to the weight of the wheel.
+The spare wheel may slip down or tip over.

+- Slide the pump lever for the jack into sleeve on spare wheel carrier (4). - Raise spare wheel carrier (a) with the pump lever and attach right-hand safety hook (a). - Slightly raise spare wheel carrier (a) and attach left-hand safety hook (a). - Pull the pump lever out of sleeve (5). - Using the lug wrench, tighten safety hook bolts (3) by turning them clockwise. - Replace and engage covers 1. - Close the rear-end doors.